pufferpanel/templates/terraria-1.4-tmodloader/README.md

 ## Notes
 * It features a script for automatic mod enable listing.
-* This is a seperate template to the other tModLoader because of the server changes that came with the 1.4 release.
+* This is a seperate template to the other tModLoader template because of the server changes that came with the 1.4 release.

 This only supports Linux.